PHUPH41622/ImageProcessingEGCO486/README.md

 │   ├── rename.py                                      // python file for rename the entire datasets.
 │   ├── train.py                                       // python file for training yolov8.
 │   └── video_predict.py                               // python file for predicting a video (writing bounding box and classes).
+├── validate_data                                      // use for validate or test the model │   ├── images
+│   └── videos
 ├── README.md                                          // Overview and instructions for this project.
 ├── config.yaml                                        // config file for the training session.
 ├── obj.data                                           // obj result from training.